ROCm/hipSOLVER/docs/source/api_types.rst

 *****

 hipSOLVER defines types and enumerations that are internally converted to cuBLAS/cuSOLVER or rocBLAS/rocSOLVER types at runtime.
-Next we list the types used in the regular API.
+Here we list the types used in the regular API.

 hipSOLVER regular API types
 ================================

-.. contents:: List of types in regular API
+.. contents:: List of types in the regular API
    :local:
    :backlinks: top